andrew-johnson-4/lambda-mountain/TUTORIAL/hello-world.md

 ### Prerequisites

-LM currently only supports x86-64 Linux platform.
+LM currently only supports the x86-64 Linux platform.
 So you will need access to a Linux box to complete the tutorial.

 ### Desired Output